White House: Top scientist resigns over treatment of staff

 Lander said he “understated the importance of those key advances” by biochemists Emmanuelle Charpentier and Jennifer Doudna.
 The two were later awarded the Nobel Prize in Chemistry.

-Lander’s departure on the grounds of Biden’s respectful workplace policy echoed the February 2021 resignation of then-White House deputy press secretary TJ Ducklo, who was suspended and then resigned over threatening conversations with a reporter.
+Lander’s departure on the grounds of Biden’s respectful workplace policy echoed the February 2021 resignation of a White House deputy press secretary, TJ Ducklo, who was suspended and then resigned over threatening conversations with a reporter.

 Associated Press writers Matthew Daly and Seth Borenstein contributed to this report.